jjasghar/jjasghar.github.io/_posts/2024-01-09-open-source-project-health.md

 > I was writing this up for some internal conversations, but felt like this could be a more generic list for my blog.
 Hopefully this'll help someone in the future.

+## Introduction

 These are some criteria for understanding the health of an open-source project.
 These guidelines should be researched and understood before leveraging anything from upstream.
 There will be situations where some of these guidelines may clash, and that is expected.
 In this situation you should make a judgement call on what the risker option is of the offending guideline, take a moment and balance this.
 Many of these markers come with experience in the open-source ecosystem, and eventually, you get a “feel” for the health by just looking at the main pages of the open-source project.

-Note: These guidelines are not in any “order” or "have a value.”
+**Note**: These guidelines are not in any “order” or "have a value.”
 You should ask yourself questions before adopting or building upon any open-source project.

+## Questions

 - How many “watchers” are on the project?